riboflavin/test-framer-sync/compare/avoma-vs-zoomai.md

 Avoma has a meeting bot that joins calls, and some users report occasional issues where "the bot sometimes joins a meeting late."
 For Zoom AI, there's no mention of a separate meeting bot as the AI functionality appears to be built directly into the Zoom platform.

 • What do users say about the quality of transcriptions?
 Avoma's transcriptions are highly rated for accuracy - users report they are "~95% accurate even with jargon or accents."
-For Zoom AI, there are no specific mentions about transcription quality in the provided context.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.